 Note that the 3rd set actually are 2 sets of which one has a board with missing side and some pieces broken or missing (2 pawns).
 It is extreme hard to see difference in pieces between the sets, except for the white colour.
 It might be that one set is resin and that some mixture of red pieces has taken place.

 - Board 13.0×6.4×2.5 (closed)

-The small set with glass lid was bought on a CCI meeting and seller thought it was English, because Kings are in a Calvert style.
+Germany.
+This small set with glass lid was bought on a CCI meeting and seller thought it was English, because Kings are in a Calvert style.
 Another collector, however, suggested it is German.
 Without prove I tend to believe the latter, so moved it from my England page to the German page.
-You can play with this set, but it is very hard to handle the small pieces.
-You have to press fermly to get them in the holes as well.
+You can play with this set, but it is very hard to handle the small pieces and you have to press firmly to get them in the holes as well.